 Alcohol can cause your throat muscles to relax more than they usually would, leading to throat vibrations that cause loud snoring.

-When intoxicated, you’re less likely to wake up due to a breathing obstruction or uncomfortable sleeping.
+You’re less likely to wake up when intoxicated due to a breathing obstruction or uncomfortable sleeping.
 Of course, snoring due to alcohol is usually temporary, but some people drink every night.

 Sleep Apnea

-Sleep apnea is a severe medical disorder that causes your breathing to stop and start at night.
+Sleep apnea is a severe medical disorder that causes breathing to stop and start at night.

 In most cases, it’s caused by a persistent obstruction to the airway.
-Sometimes, it results from your brain not sending the right signals to your breathing muscles.
+Sometimes, it results from the brain not sending the right signals to your breathing muscles.

 If a person has sleep apnea, they’re far more likely to snore than someone who breathes freely.